saboye/JSBootcampChallenges/tests/00_functions/Readme.md

+# Challenge 00 Function  🧮🧮🧮

+## max(num1, num2, num3)
-max:  Write a function max that accepts three number arguments. max should return largest number of the three.
+Write a function max that accepts three number arguments. max should return largest number of the three.

+## addUnknown()
-addUnknown:  write a function named addUnknown that takes up to 5 arguments and adds them together
+write a function named addUnknown that takes up to 5 arguments and adds them together

+## evenOrOdd(num)
-evenOrOdd: Write a function that accepts a number as an argument. return the string 'even' if it is an even nummber and 'odd' if it is an odd number
+Write a function that accepts a number as an argument. return the string 'even' if it is an even nummber and 'odd' if it is an odd number

-operator:
+operator(num1, num2, num3)
 Write a function named operator that accepts three number arguments. operator should:

 return 'plus' if the first two numbers equal the third